zengelan/eks-workshop/content/020_prerequisites/sesummit20_event/portal.md

 This workshop uses a shared, McAfee owned and payed for, AWS account and every student will get a personal Cloud9 IDE environment.
 You will need your **McAfee Email Address** to request the environment and the credentials.

 {{% notice info %}}
-This will only work today and for the next 2 weeks and only with your McAfee Email address.
+This will only work for students at or after the McAfee SESUmmit 20 event and only with your McAfee Email address.
 All resources will be deleted after a maximum of 24 hours.
 EKS Clusters will be deleted after 6 hours.
 {{% /notice %}}